 9.3 Approval of Application and/or Notice of Deficient Application

-The ISO will promptly review the Application and may request additional information to determine whether the applicant meets the ISO’s minimum financial and technical requirements.
+The ISO will promptly review the Application, including the information provided pursuant to Section 26.1.4 of Attachment K of the ISO Services Tariff, and may request additional information to determine whether the applicant meets the ISO’s minimum financial and technical requirements.
 The ISO will notify the applicant within thirty (30) days of receipt of a Completed Application.
 If the ISO rejects an Application, the ISO shall provide a written explanation within fourteen (14) days of the rejection.
 The ISO will attempt to remedy minor deficiencies in the Application through informal communications with the applicant.
 If such efforts are unsuccessful, the ISO shall return the Application.
+As set forth in Section 26.1.4 of Attachment K of the ISO Services Tariff, the ISO may reject an application if the ISO determines that the applicant’s participation in the ISO Administered Markets presents an unreasonable credit risk.

 9.4 Filing of Service Agreement